syncfusion-content/xamarin.android-docs/xamarin-android/SfDiagram/Port.md

 ---
-title: Port for Essential Xamarin.Android Diagram | Syncfusion
+title: Port for Essential&reg; Xamarin.Android Diagram | Syncfusion&reg;
 description: Briefs about port ,connection with node and its customization in SfDiagram
-platform: Xamarin.Android
+platform: xamarin.android
 control: SfDiagram
 documentation: UG
 keywords: